ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/overview.markdown

    Data for this database's ongoing tasks will be collected and presented in the graph.

 3. **Filter**
-   Filter the displayed tasks by the task's name (Subscription, RavenDB ETL) or by the target URL (External Replication).
+   Filter the displayed tasks by the task's name (Subscription, RavenDB ETL, SQL ETL) or by the target URL (External Replication).

 4. **Export**